TomasHubelbauer/spotify-slack-status/README.md

   then
     if [ "$EMOJI" != ":headphones:" ];
     then
-      echo "Slack status is $EMOJI, not :headphones: or empty, waiting a minute…" sleep $DELAY
+      echo "Slack status is $EMOJI, not :headphones: or empty, waiting for $DELAY seconds…" sleep $DELAY
       continue
     fi